pnovok/SQLServer_CDC_Demo/README.md

 ![img_5.png](Images/img_5.png)

 Now we're ready to replicate changes from SQL Server to Postgres by running a simple INSERT/SELECT job in SSB UI.
 Create and run a new job in SSB UI.
-As simple as that.

 ```
 insert into customers_cdc_replica select * from customers_cdc;